 Open the door.

-Accessibility issues.
-Example: can the engineer reach the door?
+Accessibility needs (eg: can the user reach the locker?)

 Find the correct packages.

-Some lockers contain several brown packages with whitelabels and barcodes on them.
-Users need help to find the correct package.
-Possible options include augmented reality to scan the barcodes to help identify the correct package.
+Some lockers contain several identical-looking brown packages with white labels and barcodes on them.
+Users would benefit from assistance to find the correct one.
+Possible solutions include augmented reality to read the barcodes and identify the package.